Billplz/Billplz-for-EDD/readme.txt

 * Configuration page for setting up Billplz API Credentials.

 == Changelog ==

+= 3.0.5 =
+* FIXED: Order status callback not functioning when customer name has single quote.

 = 3.0.4 =
 * NEW: Added settings link on the plugin page to setting page